junh1024/junh1024-Documents/Music/How to make good mixes.md

 This is a very important topic but is neglected by basically all guides covering how to mix on key.
 There are a few strategies to overcome this:

 - Get better software for key detection.
-MiK sometimes has sales (black friday, etc)
+[Mixed in Key](https://mixedinkey.com/) sometimes has sales (black friday, etc)
 - Test out your transitions.
 If the transition to the next song sounds crap or clashing, the key detection is probably wrong.
 Try a different song.
 Learn to hear the difference between a on-key transition and a off key transition.
-- Manually by listening to the song and then checking the key on a virtual piano
+- Manually by listening to the song and then checking the key on a [virtual piano](https://virtualpiano.net/) (use Key assist > Note Labels > On)
 - Comparing multiple songs that are detected as the same key
 - Comparing against songs that are keyed correctly, like the [Keyfinder V2 DB](https://www.ibrahimshaath.co.uk/keyfinder/KeyFinderV2Dataset.pdf)
 - Checking on reputable websites which explain why the song is in a particular key, like Wikipedia, hooktheory, or guitar tab sites